chuanqisun/micro-controller-programming/week11/note.md

   - Browser to ESP32: 14 messages/sec
   - ESP32 to Browser: 100 messages/sec
 - Latency: 92 ms average, min: 84 ms, max: 140 ms
+- Removing antenna did not reduce performance at close range, but as I walk away, performance drops quickly.
+Connection lost at 5 meters.

 ### At distance of 30 meters, through one glass wall